Orkney councillors back plans to build more than 350 new homes

-During a special meeting of the education, leisure, and housing meeting this, councillors gave the green light to a Strategic Housing Investment Plan (SHIP).
+During a special meeting of the education, leisure, and housing meeting, councillors gave the green light to a Strategic Housing Investment Plan (SHIP).

 The private sector and partners are also expected to build up to 120 affordable rented and low-cost home ownership properties.